mshibanami/turndown/README.md

 ## Plugins

 The plugin API provides a convenient way for developers to apply multiple extensions.
-A plugin is just a function that is called with the `TurndownService` instance.
+A plugin is just a function that is called with the `Turnish` instance.

 ## Escaping Markdown Characters